· Lincoln J Bicalho · Development · 24 min read

 {

-// Recursive call to get the new token
+// Recursive call to get the newly refreshed token

 return await GetTokenAsync();